wanggrun/Kalman-Normalization-and-Population-Normalization/README.md

-This is the code of our NIPS 2018 Paper: "Kalman Normalization" and its extension "Populatin Normalization"
+This is the code of our NIPS 2018 Paper: "Kalman Normalization" and its extension "Populatin Normalization".

 # Kalman Normalization